New

 Key Takeaways

 The cost of buying a new car could soon get even higher.
-With tariffs on Canadian and Mexican auto imports set to take effect next month, new car prices in the U.S. are set to rise to new records.
+With tariffs on Canadian and Mexican auto imports set to take effect on March 4, new car prices in the U.S. are set to rise to new records.
 Here’s a look at how automotive industry analysts expect President Trump’s tariffs to impact U.S. car prices in 2025.

-Tariffs on Canada and Mexico Delayed For Now
+Tariffs on Canada and Mexico Take Affect March 4

 The Ford Mustang Mach-E is built in Mexico.

-Flavio Volpe, president of Canada’s Automotive Parts Manufacturers’ Association, warns that the tariffs could bring auto production to a standstill: “At 25%, absolutely nobody in our business is profitable by a long shot.”
-With automotive supply chains threatened, U.S. automakers just across the border could be severely impacted as soon as this month.
+Industry experts are sounding the alarm.
+Flavio Volpe, president of Canada’s Automotive Parts Manufacturers’ Association, warns that the tariffs could bring auto production to a halt.
+“At 25%, absolutely nobody in our business is profitable by a long shot,” he said.

 How Will Tariffs Affect Car Prices in 2025?